superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 [Bloglovin](http://www.bloglovin.com/) is probably the *only popular reader outside of the tech crowd*.
 It's UI is probably closer to the Tumblr dashboard and the popular tabs tells more about its userbase than anything else: fashion, scrapping, food....

-In other words, it's the proof that your mom (or your sister really) could use and enjoy a feed reader.
+In other words, it's the proof that you do not need to be a tech nerd to use and enjoy a feed reader.

 #### NewsBlur